-So this new Rector lives on the streets for awhile, not bathing, unshaved, and getting pretty grubby.
+He stays outdoors for several days, living on the streets, not bathing, unshaved, and getting pretty grubby.

-Then he comes to church that Sunday and takes his seat in a pew, where he is first asked to move, because he's sitting in somebody else's seat.

-Then someone suggests he sits in the back because he doesn't exactly smell like roses.

-Then, the word is given that maybe this isn't really the right place for him ... so he leaves ... only to return the following Sunday to share the experience of his first Sunday with his new, now totally mortified congregation!
+He then comes to church that Sunday and takes his seat in a pew, where he is first asked to move, because he's sitting in somebody else's seat, then asked to sit toward the back because he doesn't exactly smell like fresh flowers, then eventually someone suggests maybe this isn't really the right place for him to be after all ... so he leaves ... only to return the following Sunday to share the experience of his first Sunday with his new, now totally mortified congregation...!